NMS – frequently asked questions

 Q. Can the NMS be provided to a patient in a care home?

-A. Yes.
+Yes.
 Patients in care homes have the same entitlement to take responsibility for their own treatment as they would in their own home, unless they do not have the mental capacity to do so.
-If a patient in a care home is prescribed an NMS medicine for the first time, then they are just as likely to face the issues that may lead to intentional non adherence as patients in their own homes, and so should be able to benefit from the NMS.
-There would need to be arrangements made for a signed consent to be obtained from the patient, and the Intervention and Follow up would need to be undertaken by phone, if the patient could not get to the pharmacy.
+If a patient in a care home is prescribed an NMS medicine for the first time, then they are just as likely to face the issues that may lead to intentional non-adherence as patients in their own homes, and so should be able to benefit from the NMS.
+There would need to be arrangements made for consent to be obtained from the patient, and the Intervention and Follow up would need to be undertaken by phone, if the patient could not get to the pharmacy.

 Q. Can I provide the NMS to a child?
 (Is there a minimum age for provision of the NMS?)